Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Moments and Moment Matching of Second-order System

 \subsection{Stability and Passivity Preserving Moment Matching}

-Based on the two families of reduced models in \eqref{sys:2orG} and \eqref{sys:2orH}, we derive second-order reduced models that not only match the moments of the original system $\bm{\Sigma}$ at a prescribed set of finite interpolation points but also preserve the stability and passivity of $\bm{\Sigma}$.
+Based on the families of $\nu$-order models in \eqref{sys:2orG} and \eqref{sys:2orH}, we derive second-order $\nu$-dimensional models that not only match the moments of the original system $\bm{\Sigma}$ at a prescribed set of finite interpolation points but also preserve stability and passivity of $\bm{\Sigma}$.